couchbase/couchbase-kafka-connector/README.md

 }
 ```

-That essentially enough to setup Couchbase-Kafka bridge:
+That essentially is enough to setup a Couchbase-Kafka bridge:

 ```java
 package example;